 Children will receive a variety of reading material to take home.
-Initially, this will be flashcards of phonics and high-frequency words learnt so far.
+Initially, this will be flashcards of phonics, captions and high-frequency words learnt so far.
 Then, children will receive a page with decodable words (only using phonemes taught) and pictures to discuss.
 Sometimes, children will take home a picture with questions to discuss rather than read, or a book with no words to make up stories to.
-As the phonemes are taught, children will access further texts and be sent home with decodable, age-appropriate books.
-Children work through the book bands with Teachers and Teaching Assistants making assessments through one-to-one and group reading.
+As the phonemes are taught, children will access further texts and be sent home with decodable, age-appropriate books or bespoke stories written by teachers.

+Children work through the book bands (linked to the phases and sets of sounds taught) with Teachers and Teaching Assistants making assessments through one-to-one and group reading.
 Progress through the book bands is recorded on a sheet kept in individual reading journals to ensure children are progressing well.
 These are monitored by the class teacher and intervention offered to those who are not progressing as expected.
 Once children are confident readers, they will become a free-reader.
-Initially, adults will still provide assistance in choosing appropriate texts and a 'new free-reader' sections is available in the library and classrooms.
+Initially, adults will still provide guidance and discussion in choosing appropriate texts and a 'new free-reader' section is available in the library and classrooms.
+These 'free-readers' are continually monitored and their text choices recorded to be able to ensure they are engaging well with a range of high-quality texts.
 As with phonics, those children who do not regularly read at home, will be identified and supported in school.
 This will be through teacher, TAs and parent helpers.